 This sauce is so easy to make, it only takes 4 ingredients.
 And it is probably one of my favorite things to eat!
 This strawberry sauce is perfect for putting on so many things!
 Drizzle some on your ice cream, or a yogurt.
 Use it on your toast or pancakes.
 The possibilities are endless!

 I have a fondness for strawberries and love keeping a jar of this on hand.
-Or sometimes I dress it up a bit and go for the Strawberry Margarita Dessert Sauce.

 How to Make Strawberry Sauce: